-One of the central features the Windows Explorer offers is the ability to move or copy files by dragging them with the mouse and dropping them on the desired location.
+One of the central features the Windows Explorer offers is the ability to move or copy files by dragging them with the mouse and dropping them at the desired location.
 Creating this effect in your application is easy: both components offer full drag and drop support as well as Vista-style drag icons and drag hints.

-Drag and drop support for your controls: the TJamDropFiles and TJamDragFiles components
+Drag and Drop support for your controls: the TJamDropFiles and TJamDragFiles components

 If you want to include drag and drop operations in your application without using the ShellTree or ShellList component, you can use the invisible TJamDropFiles or TJamDragFiles Delphi components.